Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: Examples

 \section{Examples}

-This section, first cites three symbolic cancellation {\DAE}s, {\ie} transistor amplifier and modified pendulum and ring modulator, whose Jacobian matrix are identically singularity.
-Then we provide two {\DAE}s, {\ie} example \ref{ex:4} and the bending deformation of beam, whose Jacobian matrix are numerical degeneration.
+In this section, we give three examples.
+These include two symbolic cancellation examples: a transistor amplifier \cite{Mazzia08}, and a modified pendulum \cite{Mazzia08}.
+Also included is one numerical degeneration example: the bending deformation of a beam (Example \ref{ex:3}).

-To show the IIR method, we specifically calculate and analyze the structure of the above $5$ {\DAE}s through Algorithm $6$.
-Then we compare the computational complexity of the IIR method and the augmentation method.

-To demonstrate the improved structural method by Algorithm $7$, we carry out the comparative experiment of the numerical solution.
-Similar to the literature \cite{Taihei19}, for the above $5$ {\DAE}s, we computed numerical solutions in MATLAB after performing the following $4$ kinds of preprocessing: (a) no index reduction, (b) reduce the index by the MS-method after applying the substitution method, (c) reduce the index after using the augmentation method, and (d) reduce the index after using the implicit method; what the default {\DAE} solver in MATLAB can do for the {\DAE}s is only (a).
-The numerical solutions were computed by MATLAB, setting to the default values: AbsTol =$10^{-6}$ and RelTol = $10^{-3}$ .
-All the computations were performed on MATLAB R$2021$a.
+In particular, we apply the following four methods to the above $3$ {\DAE}s: (a) the $\Sigma$-method, (b) the substitution method, (c) the augmentation method, and (d) the embedding method (see Appendix \ref{sec:alg} for algorithms).
+Here, the code of method (b) and method (c) are available in the Git repository established at \url{https://github.com/OptMist-Tokyo/DAEPreprocessingToolbox}.